geb/geb/doc/manual/src/chapters/040-pages.md

 If a subclass defines a content template with the same name as a content template defined in a superclass, the subclass version replaces the version from the superclass.

+## Lifecycle Hooks

+Page classes can optionally implement methods that are called when the page is set as the browser's current page and when it is swapped out for another page.
+This can be used to transfer state between pages.

+### onLoad(Page previousPage)

+The `onLoad()` method is called with previous page object instance when the page become's the new page object for a browser.

+    import geb.*

+    class SomePage extends Page {
+        def onLoad(Page previousPage) {
+            // do some stuff with the previous page
+        }
+    }

+### onUnload(Page newPage)

+The `onUnload()` method is called with next page object instance when the page is being replaced as the page object for the browser.

+    import geb.*

+    class SomePage extends Page {
+        def onUnload(Page newPage) {
+            // do some stuff with the new page
+        }
+    }

 ## This and That

 * The browser that the page is connected to is available via the `browser` property.